Umarocks/PlagarismChecker/README.md

 # Plagiarism Checker Using Google Search and NLP

-Front-end of the software is under development, please use WebCrawler.py and modify input_string to test the software.
+Front-end of the software is under development, please use WebCrawler.py and modify sequence1 to test the software.

 This Python-based plagiarism checker leverages the power of Google Search and Natural Language Processing (NLP) to ensure the originality of content.
 In under 200 words, here's how it works: